masonnlp/hacking_metamap/README.md

 # hacking_metamap
 This is a "hacking project" -- what that means is that the code is dirty (at least to start with) with the object to explore something.

-The something in this case is to explore the use of meta_map tool by NIH "https://metamap.nlm.nih.gov/".
+The something in this case is to explore the use of meta_map tool by NIH: https://metamap.nlm.nih.gov/.

 Metamap is a sophisticated tool that takes some body of text and annotates the text using UMLS Metathesaurus terms.